Lozovskij/Triangles-Problem-WinForms/README.md

 the word ERROR should be shown instead of the number of shades.

 ### Input Example

+The collection of triangles to display is set in the input file.
+The first line of the file contains one non-negative number n (n <= 1000), which specifies the number of triangles.
+The following n lines contain a description of the triangles in the format x1 y1 x2 y2 x3 x3,
+where x_i, y_i (0 <= x_i, y_i < = 1000) - coordinates of the vertices of the triangles.
+Three points are guaranteed not to be collinear.

  ```sh
 8
 450 150 450 200 400 200